blprickett/Hidden-Structure-MaxEnt/README.md

 - All subsequent columns give the violation profiles for their respective HR's.

 ## Output Files
+- Be sure to include a directory named "Output Files", as the script will be expecting that to exist.
 - The script creates two kinds of output files:
   - The main output files for each language are identical to the training data files, except that:
     - Constraint weights are included...